-This chapter provides guidance regarding management of interrupts in such scenarios under the following assumptions about the system configuration.
+This chapter provides guidance regarding management of interrupts in such scenarios under the following assumptions.

 - 1. The guidance is applicable to FF-A components in the Secure world.
 Management of interrupts in the Normal world is IMPLEMENTATION DEFINED.
 Furthermore, this guidance is applicable to configurations where, - 1.
 The SPMC has exclusive access to the physical GIC.
 This guidance could be extended to a configuration where the SPMC shares access to the physical GIC with a trusted S-EL1 SP in an IMPLEMENTATION DEFINED manner.
 This is beyond the scope of this specification. - 2.
 A S-EL1 SP only has access to the virtual GIC.
 The SPMC signals interrupts through the virtual IRQ and FIQ lines and the ERET conduit.
 The model of the GIC presented by the SPMC to the SP is IMPLEMENTATION DEFINED.
-For example, it could para-virtualize or emulate the GIC to an SP. - 3.
-The SPMC signals virtual interrupts to a S-EL0 SP through the ERET conduit.
-This is because the Arm A-profile architecture does not support signaling of interrupts to the S-EL0 exception level through the virtual IRQ and FIQ lines. - 2.
+For example, it could implement the Reduced virtual interrupt controller specification [7] to present this model to an SP. - 3.
+A S-EL0 SP has no access to the virtual GIC.
+The SPMC signals interrupts through the ERET conduit. - 2.
 The GIC implements support for Secure EL2 introduced in version 3.1 of the Arm GIC architecture.
-This assumption is applicable to S-EL1 SPs managed by a SPMC in S-EL2.
+This assumption is applicable to S-EL1 SPs managed by a SPMC in S-EL2. - 3.
+The GIC implements version 2.0 or later of the Arm GIC architecture.
+This assumption is applicable to S-EL0 SPs managed by a SPMC in EL3 or S-EL1.

-- 3. The GIC implements version 2.0 or later of the Arm GIC architecture.
-This assumption is applicable to S-EL0 SPs managed by a SPMC in EL3 or S-EL1. - 4.
-Secure interrupts are configured as G1S or G0 interrupts if the GIC architecture version is 3.0 or later. - 5.
+- 4. Secure interrupts are configured as G1S or G0 interrupts if the GIC architecture version is 3.0 or later. - 5.
 Non-secure interrupts are configured as G1NS interrupts if the GIC architecture version is 3.0 or later. - 6.
 Secure interrupts are configured as G0 interrupts if the GIC architecture version is 2.0. - 7.
 Non-secure interrupts are configured as G1 interrupts if the GIC architecture version is 2.0 - 8.
-SCTLR_EL1.UMA=0 during execution in a S-EL0 SP.
+SCTLR\EL1.UMA=0 during execution in a S-EL0 SP.
 It is not allowed to mask physical or virtual FIQs in the PSTATE register. - 9.
-Secure interrupts are routed to EL3 when execution is in the Non-secure state by programming SCR_EL3.FIQ=1. - 10.
+SPs managed by a SPMC in S-EL2 are treated as S-EL0 SPs if S-EL0 is specified as the run-time EL in the partition manifest.
+Also see 3.2.1 Manifest for isolated partitions. - 10.
+Secure interrupts are routed to EL3 when execution is in the Non-secure state by programming SCR\EL3.FIQ=1. - 11.
 All interrupts are routed to the SPMC when execution is in the Secure state.
 For example, with a SPMC in S-EL2, this could be done by programming, - SCR EL3.FIQ=0 and SCR EL3.IRQ=0. - HCR EL2.IMO=1 and HCR EL2.FMO=1.